 ZimParks, confusingly, initially stated that the exports were not happening and that there was nothing secretive about it.
 They nonetheless took the opportunity to point out that the drought had killed 55 elephants, evidence somehow that there were tens of thousands ‘too many’ of them.
 To state the obvious, none of this adds up.
 As already noted, droughts are part of natural cycles that fluctuate, now exacerbated to greater extremes by climate change.
 Elephants, through their foraging, can change landscapes as ecosystem engineers, a keystone species.
 Their role is pivotal and irreplaceable.
 Left to disperse in large, dynamic ecosystems, they produce patch heterogeneity – uneven impact across a landscape – that keeps the system healthy.

 Managing a dynamic ecosystem as if it is a farm necessarily obstructs the system’s ability to function through ecological processes.
 Culling, hunting and removal of baby elephants are justified as necessary management interventions under the premise that there are ‘too many’, but culling has been exposed, even by its initial proponents, as a cruel mistake.
-Hunting has genetically selective effects through removing the biggest and best animals and creates extensive social and ecological problems.
+Hunting has genetically selective effects by removing the biggest and best animals and creates extensive social and ecological problems.
 Removing baby elephants from their families, in which they would be nurtured and taught life skills, is abhorrent.
 The idea that the revenue accruing from the sales will somehow be ploughed back into conservation is a deception.

 Second, the ‘sovereign rights’ clarion call does not make biological sense.
 At least 76% of Africa’s elephants are shared across borders.
 The solutions to southern Africa’s conservation problems are not to be found in trying to generate short-term and unsustainable revenue from hunting and exporting the last remnants of our shared natural heritage.
 Rather, the solutions lie in better, regionally integrated land-use planning.
 Movement corridors that allow elephants to reduce local numbers and avoid conflict with people have been identified in, for example, Botswana, but these need to be actively protected by genuine community co-ownership.